Share your views on what's working well and where we need to do better.

 This page shares survey results from tenants and shared owners, highlighting year-on-year changes in satisfaction across key themes like repairs, complaints, and neighbourhoods.

-To support transparency, we’ve also included our approach on how the data was collected.
+To ensure transparency, we’ve included details on Our Approach about how the data was collected.

 The achieved sample stayed above the 973 target in both years.